Formerly known as Product Listing Ads, Google Shopping is a service provided by Google. It allows customers to search for, view and compare products.

 You will need to input this information as accurately as possible.
 Failure to do so could result in your product not appearing.

 You will then need link your Merchant Center and AdWords accounts.
 This can be done in the settings section of the Google Merchant Center.
 It is under the Google AdWords option in settings.

-Within the AdWords interface you will see a ‘+Campaign’ button.
+Within the Google Ads interface you will see a ‘+Campaign’ button.
 Selecting this will give you some options, which you’ll need to select ‘Shopping’.